edc061598/edc061598/README.md

 ## Hi there 👋 I'm Enrique Canel

 I am a full stack software engineer with a passion for frontend and backend development.
-I have been involved with projects Creating a fully-functional websited which utilizes a structure relational database building efficient API's.
-Optimizing new methodologies and techniques to improve my craft.
+I have been involved with projects Creating a fully-functional website which utilizes a structure relational database building efficient API's and new methodologies and techniques to create high-performance solutions.

 Technical skills include:

-HTML, CSS, TypeScript, React, Node.js and PostgreSQL
+Frontend: HTML, CSS, TypeScript, React
+Backend: Node.js, Express
+Database: PostgreSQL
+API Development & Optimization